digitranslab/jumpstart/docs/versioned_docs/version-2.17.0/data-sources/mysql.md

 title: MySQL
 ---

-ToolJet can connect to MySQL databases to read and write data.
+JumpStart can connect to MySQL databases to read and write data.

 ## Connection

-To establish a connection with the MySQL datasource, you can either click on the `+Add New` button located on the query panel or navigate to the **[Global Datasources](/docs/data-sources/overview)** page through the ToolJet dashboard.
+To establish a connection with the MySQL datasource, you can either click on the `+Add New` button located on the query panel or navigate to the **[Global Datasources](/docs/data-sources/overview)** page through the JumpStart dashboard.

 <div style={{textAlign: 'center'}}>